 NAIA Recruiting Information

-The NAIA recruiting information is less cumbersome, with few restrictions on the contact between a student-athlete and a college coach.
+The NAIA recruiting is less cumbersome, with few restrictions on the contact between a student-athlete and a college coach.
 This levels the playing field for NAIA institutions to compete against NCAA schools.
+The NAIA does not have set Recruiting Calendars.[/lead]

 The NAIA has around 300 colleges and universities.
 The appeal that the NAIA has to offer is their smaller class sizes and tight knit campus communities, the ability to transfer and not lose any eligibility, there are fewer recruiting rules and restrictions, and you have the opportunity to compete for championships.
 Not everyone has the ability or the academics to play NCAA sports.
 The NAIA is a terrific chance for any student athlete looking to earn a scholarship.